 About Me

-I am a software developer who is passionate about building and helping others build great software.
+I am a software developer and coach who is passionate about building and helping others build great software.
 I’m a practitioner of Extreme Programming and Agile development methodologies, and am especially interested in Test Driven Development and design.
-Most of my language experience is with Java and Ruby, though recently I’m particularly interested in Scala.
-I’ve also written a fair amount about testing Google Web Toolkit applications.
+Most of my language experience is with Java, Ruby, and JavaScript, along with bits of Scala and Smalltalk.

 For a brief period of my life, I worked as an audio engineer recording audio books in New York.
 I’m a music enthusiast and play the guitar for fun.